 2. Cover Up

-Aside from using insect repellent, you should also cover-up.
+Aside from using insect repellent, you should also cover up.
 For instance, wear long-sleeved shirts and long pants.
-For added protection, you can buy permethrin-treated clothes and gears.
+For added protection, you can buy permethrin-treated clothes and gear.
 Or you can use permethrin to treat your things, including pants, socks, boots, and tents.
-Having this insecticide on your clothes and gears will help kill or repel mosquitoes.
+Having this insecticide on your clothes and gear will help kill or repel mosquitoes.

 To give you an idea, the RealTree Men’s Insect Shield can help keep mosquitoes, bugs, ants, ticks, and other insects away from your feet and legs.